behave/behave/docs/philosophy.rst

  Scenario: Refunded items should be returned to stock Given a customer previously bought a black sweater from me
-     And I currently have three black sweaters left in stock When he returns the sweater for a refund
+     and I currently have three black sweaters left in stock.
-    Then I should have four black sweaters in stock.
+    When he returns the sweater for a refund then I should have four black sweaters in stock.,

  Scenario: Replaced items should be returned to stock Given that a customer buys a blue garment
-     And I have two blue garments in stock
-     And three black garments in stock.
+     and I have two blue garments in stock and three black garments in stock.
-    When he returns the garment for a replacement in black, Then I should have three blue garments in stock And two black garments in stock.
+    When he returns the garment for a replacement in black, then I should have three blue garments in stock and two black garments in stock.

 Each scenario is an exemplar, designed to illustrate a specific aspect of behavior of the application.